CC-RMD-EpiBio/terminologies/README.md

 # Whole-person function terminologies for Mobility and Self-Care and Domestic Life

-This repository contains terminologies for whole-person function, described in the LREC paper `A Whole-Person Function Dictionary for the Mobility, Self-Care and Domestic Life Domains: a Seedset Expansion Approach` (pending review and acceptance).
+This repository contains terminologies for whole-person function, described in the LREC paper `A Whole-Person Function Dictionary for the Mobility, Self-Care and Domestic Life Domains: a Seedset Expansion Approach`, https://aclanthology.org/2022.lrec-1.305/.

 Both terminologies contain the seedset terms used for expansion, and the expanded terms using medical resources, lexicons, and clustering using word embeddings, as described in the paper.
 The seedset is based on manually annotated data from the Biomedical Translational Research Information System (BTRIS) at the National Institutes of Health Clinical Center and from Social Security Administration (SSA) Consultative Examination documents.